Kilmacud Crokes GAA: 2020s

 Kilmacud Crokes won the All-Ireland Senior Club Football Championship final in 2023 defeating Derry champions Glen 1-11 to 1-09.
 However the match caused significant controversy as Kilmacud had an extra player on the pitch during the last play of the game, breaching rule 2.1 of the GAA rulebook.
 The GAA ordered a replay of the final after Glen lodged an objection.
 However after Kilmacud lodged an appeal against a replay, Glen withdrew from the appeals process, saying that they "do not believe the conditions exist for a replay", resulting in Kilmacud retaining their title.

+In 2023, Kilmacud made history by winning 3 in-a-row Leinster titles beating Naas (KE) by a scoreline of 1-14 to 0-10.
+They are the first club to do achieve this in Leinster.
+They went on to narrowly lose to Glen in the semi-final with a scoreline of 2-10 to 1-14 in a weather affected match.

 Youth

 Kilmacud Crokes has won the All-Ireland Football Féile final three times, the first of these coming in 2003, the second in 2008 and the third in 2019.
 The hurlers added to the club's success with an All-Ireland Hurling Féile of their own in 2005.
 This hurling victory was the first time in the club's history that they had won the Dublin Hurling Féile and only the second time a Dublin Club had won the All-Ireland Féile.
 In 2014 the hurlers won Dublin and All-Ireland Hurling Féile titles.

 In 2008 the U-14A hurling team again reached the All-Ireland Féile group stages, but after a tough match in the pouring rain they lost to James Stephens from Kilkenny.
 The U-14A footballers enjoyed more success and emerged victorious as All-Ireland Winners in Cavan in July.
 The ladies U-14 team also made it to their final also in Cavan, only to be beaten in the end by Naomh Michael.